-This chapter describes prescription drug coverage and usage.
-New for the 2017 ADR, it shows prescription drug utilization from the Optum Clinformatics[TM] dataset for both those in Medicare Advantage plans and those in commercial plans as well as Medicare 5% sample beneficiaries.
-CKD was determined as described in the Identification of Major Comorbidities section of this chapter and Table 10.3, using claims from a one-year entry period (year one, the calendar year before the year in which prescription drug coverage participation and utilization was assessed).
+Volume 1, Chapter 8: Prescription Drug Coverage in Patients with CKD describes prescription drug coverage and usage.
+Since the 2017 ADR, we show prescription drug utilization from the Optum Clinformatics[TM] dataset for both those in Medicare Advantage plans and those in commercial plans, as well as Medicare 5% sample beneficiaries.
+CKD was determined as described in the Identification of Major Comorbidities section of this chapter and in Table 10.3, using claims from a one-year entry period (year one, the calendar year before the year in which prescription drug coverage participation and utilization was assessed).
 Prescription drug utilization and enrollment (for Part D coverage only) were assessed in the following year (year two, the year reported in the figures and tables), while ESRD was determined by the ESRD first service date.
-In this Prescription Drug Coverage chapter in Volume 1, both the General Medicare cohort and the CKD cohort had the same inclusion criteria, representing a change from the 2013 and earlier ADRs.
-This is also different from the sample used to describe General Medicare patients in Volume 2, Chapter 12, which does not apply restrictions based on year-one Medicare participation.
+In the chapter Prescription Drug Coverage in Patients with CKD in Volume 1, both the General Medicare cohort and the CKD cohort had the same inclusion criteria, representing a change from the 2013 and earlier ADRs.
+This also differs from the sample used to describe General Medicare patients in Volume 2, Chapter 10: Prescription Drug Coverage in Patients with ESRD, which does not apply restrictions based on year-one Medicare participation.

-In this chapter, beneficiaries must have been enrolled in their plan (for Medicare, Parts A and B and not enrolled in a Medicare Advantage plan) for all of year one and be alive, without ESRD, and enrolled in their plan on January 1 of year two.
+In Volume 1, Chapter 8, beneficiaries must have been enrolled in their plan (for Medicare, Parts A and B, and not enrolled in a Medicare Advantage plan) for all of year one, and must have been alive, without ESRD, and enrolled in their plan on January 1 of year two.
 Note that those with a Medicare Advantage plan in January of year two were not specifically excluded; if a beneficiary was not in a Medicare Advantage plan for all of year one, but switched to Medicare Advantage for year two, they were still included in the analysis cohort.
-These criteria were necessary for the Medicare cohort to enable CKD identification, as diagnosis codes were only available for those with fee-for-service Medicare.
-In order to have an appropriate comparison for the CKD cohort, the same exclusion criteria were applied to the General Medicare group.
-Unlike the other chapters in Volume 1, this chapter includes all beneficiaries aged 20 years and older.
+These criteria were necessary to enable CKD identification in the Medicare cohort, as diagnosis codes were only available for those with feefor-service Medicare.
+To have an appropriate comparison for the CKD cohort, the same exclusion criteria were applied to the General Medicare group.
+Unlike the other chapters in Volume 1, Chapter 8 includes all beneficiaries aged 20 years and older.
 For inclusion in the Medicare cohort, those under age 65 must have been eligible for Medicare through participation in federal disability programs (Social Security Disability Insurance or Supplemental Security Income) or their entitlement was related to amyotrophic lateral sclerosis, and thus should not be viewed as representative of the U.S. general population under age 65.
-On the other hand, the Optum Clinformatics[TM] dataset represents those of prime working age in the country and is representative of the younger age groups.
+On the other hand, the

+Optum Clinformatics[TM] dataset represents those of prime working age in the country and is representative of younger age groups.

-Figures 7.1-7.3 summarize the prescription drug insurance coverage for Medicare beneficiaries by source, comparing the General Medicare and CKD populations, showing results overall and by age and race categories.
+Figures 8.1-8.3 summarize the prescription drug insurance coverage for Medicare beneficiaries by source, comparing the General Medicare and CKD populations, showing results overall and by age and race categories.
 The sources of coverage across the calendar year are combined into mutually exclusive and exhaustive categories in a hierarchical manner.
 Enrollment in a Part D plan is determined by the first digit of the Part D Plan Contract Number variable (one for each month) being "E" (an employer direct plan, a valid value starting in 2007), "H" (a managed care organization other than a regional preferred provider organization (PPO)), "R" (a regional PPO), or "S" (a stand-alone prescription drug plan).
 A beneficiary was considered to be enrolled in a Part D plan for the year if he or she was enrolled for one month or more of the analysis year.